Art by NW: Eduardo Fausti’s prints reflect the energy of Orcas Island

 THE MEZZANINE GALLERY PREMIERS

-One of my prints at the MET Mezzanine Gallery was selected by manager Laura Einstein, to be part of THE MEZZANINE GALLERY PREMIERS, The Original Prints of George Condo, James Grashow, and Charlie Hewitt.
+It’s an honor to announce that one of my prints at the MET’s Mezzanine Gallery was selected by Manager Laura Einstein to be part of The Mezzanine Gallery Premiers: The Original Prints of George Condo, James Grashow, and Charlie Hewitt.

 Metropolitan Museum of Art, New York, NY, Reception April 12, 2019, 6-8PM